Witchfinder General (film): Filming

 Production began on 18 September 1967 with a budget of £83,000.
 AIP contributed £32,000, with £12,000 for Price's expenditures and fees, and £20,000 for production costs.
 Philip Waddilove, a former BBC radio and record producer, contributed £5,000 in return for associate producer billing.
 Although the film would be the biggest-budgeted title in Tigon's history, AIP's costs represented a relatively small expenditure.
 AIP heads Samuel Z. Arkoff and James H. Nicholson did not expect a high quality result; the movie was intended to be a tax write-off.

 The interiors were filmed in two specially converted aircraft hangars near Bury St. Edmunds in Suffolk, which were leased for £1,500; this cost-measure resulted in much of the dialogue having to be re-recorded later, because the tin roofs of the hangars caused an echo.
 The exterior shots range from the Dunwich Coast (for the scene with the fisherman) to Langley Park outside London (for the scene where Stearne escapes capture).
 The tracking shot of the ambush after the opening credits was filmed at Black Park in southeast Buckinghamshire, a location frequently used by Hammer Film Productions.
 Lavenham Square (in Lavenham, Suffolk), site of the witch-burning scene, was the real Lavenham Market Square; the crew lowered TV antennas and telephone wires and Waddilove hired a cherry picker from a local utility company for £10, because the unit could not afford a camera crane.
 The countryside vistas seen in the chase scenes on horseback were shot on the Stanford Battle Area near Thetford, Norfolk—the producer, through connections with the government, was able to lease parts of the area.
-The church used in the film is St John The Evangelist in Rushford in Norfolk.
+The church used in the film is St John The Evangelist in Rushford, Norfolk.
 The moat drowning and hanging scenes were filmed at Kentwell Hall, in Long Melford.
-The climax of the film was shot at Orford Castle, on the coast of East Anglia, which is an English Heritage property.
+The climax of the film was shot at Orford Castle, on the coast of East Anglia.
 Filming wrapped as scheduled on 13 November 1967.

 The production went relatively smoothly except for the unrelentingly antagonistic relationship that developed between Reeves and Price.
 Reeves told everyone associated with the production that the American actor was not his choice for the role, and the director's comments had reached the actor back in the US.
 Reeves refused the courtesy of meeting Price at Heathrow Airport when he arrived in England, a "deliberate snub calculated to offend both Price and AIP".
 "Take me to your goddamn young genius", Price reportedly said to co-producer Philip Waddilove, who greeted the actor at the airport instead of Reeves.
 When Price went on location and met Reeves for the first time, the young director told the actor, "I didn't want you, and I still don't want you, but I'm stuck with you!"